gizmore/phpgdo/DOCS/GDO7_PACKAGING.md

 This is called providing.
 There is no extra code for this mechanism.
-This just seems to be a simple and natural elegant way of handling packaging :)
+This just seems to be a simple, and a natural and elegant way, of handling packages. :)

-- gizmore

-## GDOv7 Packaging: Module Installtion
+## GDOv7 Packaging: Module Installation

 Short story:

     ./gdo_adm.sh provide <module>

 See a list of modules: [GDO7_MODULES.md](GDO7_MODULES.md)

+    ./gdo_adm.sh modules

 Longer story: